jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

 The three kinds of procedural macros: custom derive, attribute-like, and function-like, all work in a similar fashion.

 When creating procedural macros, the definitions must reside in their own crate with a special crate type.
 This is for complex technical reasons that we hope to eliminate in the future.
-Using procedural macros looks like the code in Listing 19-37, where `some_attribute` is a placeholder for using a specific macro.
+Using procedural macros looks like the code in the example below, where `some_attribute` is a placeholder for using a specific macro.

 ```rust
     use proc_macro;